Bavuett/vaccines-in-world/README.md

 # world-vaccine-bot
-world-vaccine-bot (@USERNAME) is a Twitter bot which tweets how many people are currently vaccinated in the world per 100 people.
+world-vaccine-bot (@WorldCOVIDVax) is a Twitter bot which tweets how many people are currently vaccinated in the world per 100 people.
 Powered by owid/covid-19-data.